-Product documentation is a broad term and is not just meant for consumers’ use.
-Product documentation also covers the information for a product or service for internal organizational use.
-These documentation files include the product design, logic, infrastructure, program source code, and specification sheets.
+Product documentation is a broad concept that goes beyond consumer use.
+It also provides internal organizational information, such as product design, logic, infrastructure, program source code, and specification sheets.

 What is Product Documentation?